 Objective and scope of document

 This document describes in detail the various tool & technology options available for development of ePolicy Portal.
+It will begin with presenting all the options available in different areas of software development, bringing out a detailed analysis & comparison between different tools & framrworks around various factors.
+In the end recommendations are presented.

 Requirements at a Glance